StevenSerrien/GoFont/README.md

 Unfortunately, creating typefaces seems to be a Mac business.
 Most people recommend software like [Glyps](www.glyphsapp.com) or [RoboFont](http://doc.robofont.com/).
 I cannot use these apps, so I will need to find a Windows alternative.
 FontForge seems to be a common program to use, although be it with a learning curve.

 ###5.
 Use the software
 There seems to be some documentation online.
 However, the program will require some training.
-Now draw a few letters that you have drawn with your hand before.
+Luckily for us, FontForge is an open-source project, wich means there are alot of people making sure people can use the software as efficient as possible.
+I will be following this guide in order to make my first typeface - [GitHub FontForge guide](http://designwithfontforge.com/en-US/Configuring_FontForge.html)